StevenBlack/intl/readme.md

 ## How to Localize Menus

-Just like in prior versions of INTL, a GENMENUX driver is used to localize menus.
+A GENMENUX driver is used to localize menus.
 To activate GENMENUX and its INTL.PRG driver, put the following lines in your `config.fpw`:

 Add these lines to `config.fpw`.